Fabrizio-Caruso/CROSS-LIB/README.md

 - `make gcc_buffered` builds a GCC buffered and turn-based version for the host console.
 - `make ti83` builds a binary for the Texas Instrument TI 83 scientific calculator.
 - `make pc8086` builds a binary for the PC 8086/8088 (a floppy disk image to be run on a Intel 8086/8088 PC).
-- `make nes` builds a bianry for the Nintendo NES videogame console.
+- `make nes` builds a binary for the Nintendo NES videogame console.

 ### Special cases
 Some targets, e.g., CP/M and Commodore 128, can be built by two different compilers because they can run different CPU architectures or because we may want to have multiple versions.